 The reason for moving to a day boat is logistical – our cruise was comprised of passengers doing both 2 and 3 days cruises.
-On the second day, the mother vessel takes the 2 day passengers back to shore, and picks up a bunch more 2-day cruise passengers.
-So if you book a 2 day cruise, you will enjoy days 1 and 3 itineraries from this Halong Bay cruise review.
-I suspect many of the companies use a similar logic.
+On the second day, the mother vessel takes the 2-day passengers back to shore and picks up a bunch more 2-day cruise passengers.
+So if you book a 2-day cruise, you will enjoy days 1 and 3 itineraries from this Halong Bay cruise review.
+I suspect many of the companies use similar logic.

 We sailed on the day boat for around an hour across the bay until we came to Cua Van floating village.
 This is an actual working fishing village comprising around 700 residents.
 We kayaked around the various floating platforms.
 The buildings are remarkably well-maintained, with local people visibly going about their normal day – casting, hauling and maintaining fishing nets.
 Dogs barked at our kayaks from the edges of the floating gardens.
 We had been warned not to go too close as the dogs might try and jump aboard the kayaks for a ride!

 In case you may be wondering, the floating village is not a tourist trap.
 It is a genuine home to the residents there and we kayaked around without anyone trying to sell us tourist trinkets.
 Although, if we had wanted to buy a drink or a souvenir, there was a small stand next to the landing spot.

 After we left the floating village, we sailed for another hour or so during which time we also ate a delicious multi-course lunch.
 During the lunch, we drew close to the pearl farm, where we could see hundreds of lines of what looked like small buoys, where the pearl oysters are grown.